machristie/blog/2015/device_classes.md

   maintenance overhead
 * Doesn't respond to orientation changes or browser resizing
     * However, it would be possible to combine both approaches.
-You might create separate view for the mobile device class that itself uses media queries to adjust the UI between phone-like sizes and tablet-like sizes.
+You might create a separate view for the mobile device class that itself uses media queries to adjust the UI between phone-like sizes and tablet-like sizes.

-On a closing note, there is one other thing I like about Smus approach.
+On a closing note, there is one other thing I like about Smus' approach.
 He recommends having links in the app to the different device classes.
 This way if you are on a mobile phone and really want the desktop view, you can get to it.
 I think this is in line with the thinking from the last blog post that challenges